bendrucker/angular-credit-cards/README.md

 * [Angular Form Validation (Scotch.io)](http://scotch.io/tutorials/javascript/angularjs-form-validation)
 * [Form validation with AngularJS (ng-newsletter)](http://www.ng-newsletter.com/posts/validations.html)

 angular-credit-cards sets validity keys that match the directive names (`ccNumber`, `ccCvc`, `ccExp`, `ccExpMonth`, `ccExpYear`).
 You can use these keys or the form css classes in order to display error messages.
-If input is unparseable (letters, empty string), a `parse` key is set per Angular conventions.
+If input is unparseable (letters, empty string), Angular will set a `parse` key before validation is reached.

 You can also try a [live demo](http://embed.plnkr.co/uE47aZ/preview) and experiment with various inputs and see how they're validated.